Choral Tales Project

 ‘Is this not a melody of Heaven?’ he murmured, and bowed down in thanks.
 ‘You have made me rich and brought me joy – what can I do to repay you?’

 ‘Teach others in this city to be as kind and generous to those in need as you are yourself.
 That is all I ask.’
-Tian replied.
+Xian replied.
 He lifted the flute to his lips to play the divine music one last time, calling the cranes from the wall.
-As they knelt before him, Tian stroked their heads, saying:
+As they knelt before him, Xian stroked their heads, saying:

 ‘Thank you for your help, my friends.’

-The cranes spread their wings, Tian tucked himself onto a crane’s back and they flew, spiralling high into the sky where they were joined by a great flock of cranes.
-The landlord watched them go, Tian’s melody sounding in his ears and his heart filled with high resolve.
+The cranes spread their wings, Xian tucked himself onto a crane’s back and they flew, spiraling high into the sky where they were joined by a great flock of cranes.
+The landlord watched them go, Xian’s melody sounding in his ears and his heart filled with high resolve.

 Drawing, Eva Tuman © 2014